List of King County Metro bus routes: 700s (West Seattle Water Taxi shuttle)

 These routes are shuttles connecting neighborhoods West Seattle to the Seacrest Park King County Water Taxi terminal for service to Pier 50 on downtown Seattle's waterfront.
 They serve all posted bus stops along the route.
 Although both are classified as DART (Dial-a-Ride Transit) routes, only route 773 has a zone where during weekday mid-day trips buses may deviate from their route.
 During the winter months (late October to early April) mid-day and weekend service is suspended on the West Seattle Water Taxi and on the shuttle routes.

 Routes in the 700s are also used for special event services, such as Washington Huskies football games at Husky Stadium.

-800s (Custom & Community Transit Commuter - UW )
+800s (Custom & Community Transit Commuter - Northgate )

 Both Community Transit and King County Metro operate routes in the 800s, but the numbers used by the two agencies do not overlap.

 King County Metro assigns custom bus routes serving schools in Bellevue, Kirkland and on Mercer Island route numbers in the 800s.
 Metro provides one peak trip each school day.

-For commuter routes connecting the University of Washington and Snohomish County, operated by Community Transit, see List of Community Transit Bus Routes.